-You can download the SpamAssassin source from http://spamassassin.org/.
-The latest stable version at the time of writing is 2.55, and you' re advised to use that (and keep up to date with new releases).
-If you like living on the edge, you might like to try the latest CVS version.
+You can download the SpamAssassin source from http://spamassassin.apache.org/.
+The latest stable version at the time of writing is 3.1.7 and you're advised to use that (and keep up to date with new releases).
+If you like living on the edge (and beating the latest spam techniques), you might like to try the latest CVS version.